 - You may be required to take a rapid coronavirus test on arrival.
 If positive on arrival, you must complete a mandatory 10 day quarantine in a state-provided hotel

 What are the current restrictions in Greece?

 Greece has launched new vaccine passports which will be enforced at establishments frequented by tourists such as attractions, restaurants and bars.
 The new rules apply to both tourists and locals.
 Outdoor venues do not require a vaccine passport for entry.

 The nighttime curfew, which was scrapped on 1 July, has been reintroduced in certain areas, such as Mykonos, due to rising Covid-19 cases.

 Can I still purchase property in Greece?

-It is still very much possible to buy property in Greece!
+Yes, it is still very much possible to buy property in Greece!
 If you are happy and able to quarantine at home for 10 days on your return, then you can go and physically view properties.
-If you’d rather wait for Greece to be added to the green list, then you can still watch virtual viewings.
-You can even make an offer subject to being able to view the property.
+If you’d rather wait for Greece to be added to the green list, then you can still watch virtual viewings, and you can even make an offer subject to being able to view the property in the near future.